 Expected construction activities for the project include site clearing, excavation and grading, and demolition and removal of existing facilities.
-The project would require approximately 12,000 bank cubic yards (bcy) of grading and approximately 14,000 bcy of fill.
-Fill material required for the project would be sourced from an approved off-site location and total amount assumes reuse of native soils.
+The project will include the excavation (cut) of approximately 12,500 cubic yards (cy) of material to be exported, approximately 8,750 cy of fill material to be taken from within the site (no transport), and approximately 2,500 cy of clear and grub top soil that would be exported from the site.
 Excavated material would be disposed of at an approved facility.